 The third effort at professional baseball in Japan occurred in 1934.
 This team, formed of some of the greatest high school and collegiate players in the country, was first arranged to take on Major League Baseball (MLB) All-Stars Babe Ruth, Lou Gehrig, and others in their legendary 1934 barnstorming tour of the country.
 The tour is known today as the event that really initiated popular interest to form a professional baseball league, and the All-Stars’ role in stirring that interest has been noted by many baseball historians.

 Less well-known, however, is the role of Negro League All-Stars in the development of the game.
-Black ballplayers marked several milestones in the early days of Japanese baseball, including the first professionally home run hit in Meiji Jingu Stadium, the farthest ball hit at Koshien Stadium, and even the first African American player to break the color barrier against blacks in 1936 — 11 years before Jackie Robinson.
+Black ballplayers marked several milestones in the early days of Japanese baseball, including the first professional home run hit in Meiji Jingu Stadium, the farthest ball hit at Koshien Stadium, and even the first African American player to break the color barrier in 1936 — 11 years before Jackie Robinson.
 Yet these achievements, like many stories of the Negro Leagues, received less and less attention with the passage of time; they were overshadowed by MLB’s might.

 “I think it’s important to recognize them for their role and helping to build the bridge between the US and Japan,” baseball historian Bill Staples Jr. said in an interview.
 “A lot of credit is given to the white tours of major leaguers, but very little attention or even credit is given to the not just the African Americans, but I’d say other historically marginalized groups as well, like Japanese Americans… I think both of them played really important roles, and just like in society, they’re kind of pushed to the side and not given the attention and the spotlight that they deserve.”